rane-chinmayi/Real-Estate-Analysis-Price-Forecasting/README.md

 ### Data Cleaning
 The art of extracting meaningful, uncorrupted, or badly formatted data from source data is known as Data Cleaning.
 It’s one of the most crucial factors of any analysis, if data is not correct, the analysis or the models will return unreliable results.
 But how do we know that our data is uncorrupted?
-There are a few steps that we took to clean data and make it appear more reliable.
+There are a few steps that I took to clean data and make it appear more reliable.
 All the data cleaning is done using Python and with the help of pandas.

 * Remove unwanted observations from values: Price is the main factor on which most of our analysis depends.
 But in our scraped data, the price column comes with a value $ 320,000.
 Multiple things are wrong with this format, firstly the price is saved as a string value in the scraped file, we need the price as a numeric value so that we can do calculations on it.
 Secondly, it contains the ‘$’ and ‘,’ signs which we don’t need in our numbers.
 To deal with it, our script iterated over each value and removed the ‘$’ and ’,’ sign.
 Finally converted it to a numeric value.